google/truth/comparison.md

 reference) and an `actual` field, it is usually less.
 Also, Truth supplies [convenience methods to format failure messages][`failWithActual`].

-### Failure reporting

-AssertJ supports standard, fast-fail assertions.
-It also supports ["soft assertions"], with which you can perform multiple checks and see all their failures, not just the first.

-Truth supports both of these.
-It additionally supports [assumptions] and custom [`FailureStrategy`] implementations.
-This support also underlies its [utility for testing user-defined assertion methods][`ExpectFailure`].

-Note that AssertJ's soft assertions have some problems:

--   They don't work with chained assertions like `last()`.
-Specifically, they fall back to behaving as fail-fast assertions.
--   They [don't work on Android][soft-assertions-android].

-These seem fixable in principle, but they demonstrate some of the reasons that we chose to make `FailureStrategy` a fundamental part of Truth.

 ### Puzzler answers {#puzzler-answers}

 (If you want to try to figure these out on your own, head back up to view